Branch predictions

 There are 2 types of dependencies in software: data dependency and conditional dependency.

 However, this is all fun and games until the branch condition isn't satisfied.
-To prevent this, CPUs have branch predictors.
+Those lead to Control Hazards.
+To prevent this, CPU have branch predictors.

 Mispredicting